 And I love getting your comments as well.

-So that's Rose Unplugged, or she is called by him.
+So that's Rose Unplugged or she is called by him.

 Both of those places will deliver a message to me, and I'd love to hear from you and like me and follow me on those platforms.

-All right, so we have a lot coming up, and I can't wait to get started with all of you on the Sean Hannity show.
+All right, so we have a lot coming up, and I can't wait to get started with all of you on the Sean Hannity Show.

 So stay with us.

-That day after Christmas.
+That day after Christmas, it's over, everybody.

 A lot of calls coming in from California.